mso-docs/python-practice/README.md

-# python-practice
+# Welcome to python-practice!
-A repo for practicing Python.
+This is a repo for practicing Python.
 Will contain a variety of projects.

+## Note
 For learning purposes only.